Where to Ski in December

 Where to stay in Banff

 There's no better place to observe the rugged scenery surrounding the town than from the 4* Mount Royal Hotel's rooftop hot tub lounge.
-Banff also offers a ski shuttle service, which stops off at the back of the hotel, making your stay that more convenient.
+Banff also offers a ski shuttle service, which stops off at the back of the hotel, making your stay even more convenient.

 Mount Royal Hotel, Banff Rooftop Hot Tubs From Lounge